 Europe may have kept the peace long enough to come to an agreement that didn’t result in the deaths of thousands of people.
 A young Adolf Hitler would never have fought in the War and gained massive resentment for the Jewish people in his regiment, and WW2 and the Holocaust might never have happened.

 The last part might be a bit of a stretch; but still, Princip has a lot to answer for.

 Number One: The Cuban Missile Crisis

 A response was quickly discussed.
-They had nuclear weapons aboard and had been prepped for the eventuality of a war with the US – all they needed was the Captain’s order to strike back.
-Except for on this submarine.
+They had nuclear weapons aboard and were prepared for the eventuality of a war with the US—all they needed was the Captain’s order to strike back.
+Except on this submarine.
 This sub was carrying a guy named Arkhipov who was commander of the entire submarine flotilla and equal in rank to Captain Savitsky.